kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 These output will tell you that the `ExecutionProfilesLoader` enabled me to load multiple Execution Profiles for a single test run, and hence I could specify a particular set of values of 5 GlobalVariables that I liked.
 Please note that I could avoid preparing 180 Profiles; I prepared only 16 Profiles.
 This design is much cleaner than what I did last year.

-## Alternative approach: defining GlobalVariables by code on the fly
+## Alternative approach: creating GlobalVariables by code on the fly

 `ExecutionProfilesLoader` class implements another method `loadEntries(Map<String, Object>)` method.
 It enables us to define GlobalVariables by code on the fly.
 There is a sample code ['Test Cases/main/defineGlobalVariablesByCode'](Scripts/main/defineGlobalVariablesByCode/Script1611707572407.groovy), which goes as follows: